Comp211-FA24/lab-00/README.md

 To summarize Docker's functionality and why we're using it, a common problem for programmers is that code can work on one computer but not another.
 Docker solves this problem by "shipping your computer."
 More accurately, you will pull the COMP 211 Docker image that contains instructions for building our container, and this container will be built within your host OS.

-The COMP 211 container contains all tools needed for the course and works the same on everyone's computer (regardless of OS type, files, or settings on your host OS) because everyone will use the same image.
+The container contains all the tools you'll need and works the same on everyone's computer (regardless of OS type, files, or settings on your host OS) because everyone will use the same image.

 ### Enter container

-After completing the setup instructions, these are the steps that need to be done each time you wish to enter the container.
+After completing the setup instructions, these are the steps that need to be done each time you want to enter the container.

-1. Ensure that Docker Desktop is running, and start it if not.
+1. Start Docker Desktop if it's not already running.
 You should see the blue Docker icon in your taskbar (Windows and macOS).
 If not, check Task Manager/Activity Monitor.
 2. Open a terminal.
 3. Run `cd learncli211`.
     - If you cloned the repo to a different path, `cd` into wherever your `learncli211` repo is located.
-If you don't know what this means (yet), ignore it.
+If you don't know what this means (yet), ignore this.
 4. Run `./learncli.ps1` (Windows) or `./learncli.sh` (macOS).
 5. Verify that you are in the container (Linux) by checking that your command-line prompt is `learncli$ `.
 Otherwise, you are in your host OS (likely Windows or macOS).

-Exit the container by running the command `exit` or by pressing `Ctrl+D`.
+Exit the container by running `exit` or by pressing `Ctrl+D`.

 ## Learn the CLI